cassiebreviu/onnx-csharp-serverless/blog.md

 Run the project to validate its working

 - Hit `F5` to run project and test that its working
 - Once the function is up there will be a localhost endpoint displayed in the terminal output of VS Code.
 Paste that into a browser with a query string to test that it is working.
-The endpoint will look something like this `http://localhost:7071/api/Something?name=test`
+The endpoint will look something like this `http://localhost:7071/api/wine?name=test`
-- The result in the browser should look something like this `Hello, test.
+- The result in the browser should look like this `Hello, test.
 This HTTP triggered function executed successfully.
 - Stop the run.

 #### 2. Install the Nuget ONNX Packages